ahadalireach/oop.concepts.interview.questions/README.md

 ---

-### Q. How is memory allocated for variables and functions in a C++ class, and how does this differ for objects of the class?
+### How is memory allocated for variables and functions in a C++ class, and how does this differ for objects of the class?

 - **For Variables:** When an object is created, memory is allocated for the object’s member variables.
 Each object has its own set of data members.
 - **For Functions:** Member functions are not duplicated for each object.
 They are stored once in memory and shared by all instances of the class.